Last Game

 Reid ended with 15 points (6-12 FG, 0-4 3Pt, 3-3 FT), nine rebounds, four assists and one steal over 31 minutes during Sunday's 114-109 victory over San Antonio in Game 4 of the Western Conference Semifinals.

-Reid injured his ankle early in the fourth quarter, but was able to return to the contest.
-Reid was also involved in the game's pivotal news item, as he was on the receiving end of Victor Wembanyama's Flagrant 2 foul that caused the standout Spur's ejection.
+Reid injured his ankle early in the fourth quarter but returned to the contest.
+He was also involved in the game's pivotal news item, as he was on the receiving end of Victor Wembanyama's Flagrant 2 foul, which caused the MVP candidate's ejection.
 Reid avoided injury despite taking an elbow to the face and managed a solid line that came one rebound shy of a double-double.
 The series is now guaranteed to last at least two more games, and Reid's high floor will make him a solid DFS target for Game 5.

 ...
 See More ...
 See Less -